Board of Visitors

 Johnny Barnes (2018-2026)

-Johnny Barnes is president of Barnes Farming Corporation and FarmPak Products LLC.
-FarmPak is the nation’s largest grower, packer, shipper and exporter of sweet potatoes.
-He farms and own property in five counties in eastern North Carolina.
+Johnny Barnes is president of Barnes Farming Corporation and Farm Pak Products Inc. FarmPak is the nation’s largest grower, packer, shipper, and exporter of sweet potatoes.
+He farms and owns property in five counties in eastern North Carolina.
 FarmPak is Nash County’s 13th-largest employer.
-Currently, Barnes is president, American Sweet Potato Marketing Institute; Chairman, North Carolina Farm Bureau Labor Committee; on the Board of Directors, Nash County Farm Bureau; on the Board of Directors, North Carolina Sweet Potato Commission; and a Board member, North Carolina Peanut Growers Associations.
+Currently, Barnes is president of the American Sweet Potato Marketing Institute; on the Board of the North Carolina Farm Bureau Labor Committee; and the Board of Directors of the Nash County Farm Bureau.

 Barnes earned a bachelor’s degree in agricultural economics from NC State University.
 He has completed the Executive Program for Agricultural Producers at Texas A&M; the Phillip Morris Agricultural Development Program; and leadership training at the Center for Creative Leadership.